100 Notable alumni of

 -

-Kate Tsui Tsz Shan is a former Hong Kong actress, who is best known for her work with Television Broadcasts Limited, her movies, and her singing career.
-She also holds the Miss Hong Kong 2004 title.
-In December 2019, she announced her retirement from the entertainment industry with plans of moving to Europe and furthering her education.
+Kate Tsui Tsz-shan is a former Hong Kong actress, known for her work with Television Broadcasts Limited.
+She was crowned Miss Hong Kong in 2004.
+In December 2019, she announced her retirement from the entertainment industry, expressing plans to move to Europe and pursue further education.

 -